-- Cable protection zones under the Submarine Cables and Pipelines Protection Act are implemented to protect undersea cables from damage but, as a side-benefit, can protect marine biodiversity; and - Fisheries regulations under the Fisheries Act can make a significant contribution to biodiversity protection.
-The Fisheries Act's environmental principles require that biological diversity of the aquatic environment should be maintained and that habitat of particular significance for fisheries management should be protected.
-Both these obligations can be implemented using spatially defined fisheries regulations. - Examples of Fisheries Act spatial controls which make a substantial contribution to biodiversity protection are: - Regulations enacted in 2001 prohibiting all trawling in 17 areas of the EEZ (an area of around 81,000km2).
-These regulations, colloquially known as the seamount regulations, 44 protect 25 underwater topographical features, 12 of which are seamounts (i.e., with an elevation greater than 1,000 m); 45 and - Regulations enacted in 2007 establishing a network of Benthic Protection Areas (BPAs).
-46 The regulations, put in place by the Minister at the initiative of the seafood industry, protect 17 broadly representative areas of the seabed (benthic) environment by prohibiting bottom trawling and dredging.
+- Cable protection zones under the Submarine Cables and Pipelines Protection Act are implemented to protect undersea cables from damage but, as a side-benefit, can protect marine biodiversity; - Under the Resource Management Act 1991, regional councils have responsibilities for maintaining indigenous biodiversity.51 Some councils have included rules in regional coastal plans to identify areas in which specified activities (for example, bottom trawling, dredging and non-fishing activities that disturb the seabed) are prohibited for biodiversity protection purposes; and - Fisheries regulations under the Fisheries Act can make a significant contribution to biodiversity protection.
+The Fisheries Act's environmental principles require that biological diversity of the aquatic environment should be maintained and that habitat of particular significance for fisheries management should be protected.52 Both these obligations can be implemented using spatially defined fisheries regulations.

+Examples of Fisheries Act spatial controls which make a substantial contribution to biodiversity protection are:

+- Regulations enacted in 2001 prohibiting all trawling in 17 areas of the EEZ (an area of around 81,000km2).
+These regulations, colloquially known as the seamount regulations,53 protect 25 underwater topographical features, 12 of which are seamounts (i.e., with an elevation greater than 1,000 m);54 and - Regulations enacted in 2007 establishing a network of Benthic Protection Areas (BPAs).
+55 The regulations, put in place by the Minister at the initiative of the seafood industry, protect 17 broadly representative areas of the seabed (benthic) environment by prohibiting bottom trawling and dredging.
 In total the BPAs cover approximately 1.13 million km2 of New Zealand's EEZ.
-47 - Together, the BPAs and seamount regulations protect the benthic biodiversity in almost one third of the EEZ from bottom-impacting fishing methods.48 Fisheries Act measures such as these are particularly important in the EEZ where no purpose-built statutory spatial tools exist for marine biodiversity protection.49
+56